 Hendra virus is a zoonotic disease.
 This means it can transfer from animals to people.
 Hendra virus can cause infection in horses and, rarely, in humans and dogs.
 If you become aware of the presence of Hendra virus infection in any species of animal, you must report it to Biosecurity Queensland on 13 25 23 or contact the Emergency Disease Watch Hotline on 1800 675 888.

 Hendra virus is in the genus Henipavirus.
 Other members in this genus include Nipah virus and Cedar virus.

 Pteropid bats (flying foxes)

 Hendra virus can cause a broad range of signs in horses.
-Hendra virus should be considered in any sick horse when the cause of illness is unknown and particularly where signs progress quickly with rapid deterioration.
+Hendra virus infection should be considered in any sick horse when the cause of illness is unknown and particularly where signs progress quickly with rapid deterioration.

 The following signs have all been associated with Hendra virus cases in horses, but not necessarily all signs will be found in any one infected horse:

 - rapid deterioration with either respiratory and/or nervous signs.

 - nasal discharge at death - can be initially clear, progressing to stable white froth or stable blood-stained froth.